NREL/tyche/docs/optimizers.rst

 Differential Evolution
 ----------------------

 Differential evolution is one type of evolutionary algorithm that iteratively improves on an initial population, or set of potential solutions.
 [5] Differential evolution is well-suited to searching large solution spaces with multiple local minima, but does not guarantee convergence to the global minimum.
+Moreover, users may need to adjust the default solving parameters and options in order to obtain a solution and cut down on solve time.
 A complete list of parameters and options for the `differential_evolution` algorithm is available in the `scipy.optimize.differential_evolution  <https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.differential_evolution.html>`_ documentation.

 Constraints for `differential_evolution` are defined by passing the same multi-valued function defined in `opt_slsqp` to the `NonlinearConstraint <https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.NonlinearConstraint.html>`_ method.